-- Plagiarism: Plagiarism consists of using another author's words without proper identification and documentation of that author.
-Plagiarism takes the form of direct quotation without the use of quotation marks and/or documentation or paraphrasing without proper identification and documentation.
-The fabrication of sources, or the act, deliberately or unconsciously, of passing another author's work off as your own are also considered to be plagiarism. - 2.
-Falsification: Falsification consists of deliberately changing results, statistics, or any other kind of factual information to make it suit your needs.
+- 2. Falsification: Falsification consists of deliberately changing results, statistics, or any other kind of factual information to make it suit your needs.
 It also consists of deliberately changing a source's intent by misquoting or taking out of context. - 3.
 Multiple submission: If you wish to turn in the same work or use the same research, in whole or in part, for more than one course, you must obtain permission to do so from all professors involved.
 Failure to obtain this permission constitutes academic dishonesty.
 "Recycled work" must contain significant work as related to the current course topic, meeting the standards for the current assignment.

 All submitted work must be your own.
 If you consult other sources (class readings, articles or books from the library, articles available through internet databases, or websites) these MUST be properly documented, or you will be charged with plagiarism and will receive an F for the submitted work.
 In some cases, this may result in a failure of the course as well.
-In addition, the charge of academic disbonesty will go on your record in the Office of Student Life.
+In addition, the charge of academic dishonesty will go on your record in the Office of Student Life.